dwarfsuomalainen/html_public_exercise/README.md

 # Short HTML page with some personal introduction details

-HtML practice and Git Deploy
+HTML practice and Git Deploy

 ## Project contains
 **Several different types of tags**